-1 immediate supervisor or by the Superintendent or his designee consistent with current and 2 past District practices.
-3 a.
-Whenever unit members are required through the current negotiated District 4 Calendar to attend designated evening activities without extra compensation, 5 excluding those hours in Article XI, Section 1, the unit members will be allowed to 6 leave the campus as soon as the students have been dismissed, provided the unit 7 members' rooms are properly prepared for such evening events.
+1 immediate supervisor or by the Superintendent or his designee consistent with current and past District practices.
+2 3 a.
+Whenever unit members are required through the current negotiated District 4 Calendar to attend designated evening activities without extra compensation.
+5 excluding those hours in Article XI, Section 1, the unit members will be allowed to 6 leave the campus as soon as the students have been dismissed, provided the unit 7 members' rooms are properly prepared for such evening events.
 8 b.
 It is understood that a unit member shall not be required to stay for more than 60 9 minutes after the end of their workday in order to attend an Individualized Education 10 Program meeting without additional compensation at the Extra Duty rat of pay, 11 prorated to quarter hour increments.
-12 Meetings 13 3.
-The District may require elementary teachers to attend two staff meetings per month, 14 during regular work hours.
-Additional staff/group meetings may be called in the same 15 week but attendance shall be voluntary.
+12 Meetings 13 The District may require elementary teachers to attend two staff meetings per month, during regular work hours.
+Additional staff/group meetings may be called in the same 14 15 week but attendance shall be voluntary.
 16 a.
-The District may require unit members to attend one sixty (60) minute faculty 17 meeting every four weeks.
-Prior to these meetings an agenda shall be furnished to 18 participants.
-19 b.
+The District may require unit members to attend one sixty (60) minute faculty meeting every four weeks.
+Prior to these meetings an agenda shall be furnished to 17 participants.
+18 19 b.
 In addition, the Superintendent may call four additional one-hour meetings per 20 year per site.
 21 c.
 PLC meetings: PLC meetings will occur on late start/early release days, and shall 22 be structured monthly to include: 23 I. Two (2) weeks of District/Site Administration directed collaborative 24 activities.
 25 II.
 Two (2) weeks of Teacher directed grade level teaming analyzing current 26 student data to drive collaborative planning tied to increased or improved 27 instructional services.
 These meetings shall not be used as individual 28 teacher preparation time.
+29 a.
+While the primary purpose of such periods is for preparation and planning, the District retains the right to assign unit members other professional responsibilities during their preparation period, including, but not limited to substituting for other unit members in cases where the District has not secured a substitute teacher from the usual sources.